Work with data files

 Drag and drop files

 With DataSpell, you can easily copy and move files between different remote file systems or within the same storage by dragging them to needed buckets, containers, or directories.
-You can also quickly upload a file from your local file system to a remote one by dragging the file from your Project tool window to the file viewer, which can be opened in the editor or in the Big Data Tools tool window.
+You can also quickly upload a file from your local file system to a remote one by dragging the file from your Project tool window to the editor, which can be opened in the editor or in the Big Data Tools tool window.

 Drag a file to the necessary bucket, container, or directory